ANNarchy/ANNarchy/docs/manual/Structure.rst

 * For each population, the type of neuron composing it, with all the necessary ODEs.

-* For each projection between two populations, the connection pattern (all-to-all, one-to-one, distance-dependent...), the initial synaptic efficiencies, the delays in synaptic transmission.
+* For each projection between two populations, the connection pattern (all-to-all, one-to-one, distance-dependent...), the initial synaptic weights, and optionally the delays in synaptic transmission.

-* Optionally for a projection, the ODEs describing the evolution of synaptic efficiencies during learning.
+* For plastic synapses, the ODEs describing the evolution of synaptic weights during the simulation (learning).

 * The interaction of the network with its environment (I/O relationships, rewarded tasks, fitting procedure...)